The Irish Rovers: The Rovers era

-Television
+On television

 In 1971, The Irish Rovers were offered their own CBC-produced television series, The Irish Rovers Show.
 While entertaining a family audience, the show promoted Ireland and Irish music to North Americans.
 Guest stars included their friends The Clancy Brothers and Tommy Makem, Johnny Cash, Carl Perkins, Bobby Darin, Glen Campbell, Vera Lynn and Anne Murray.
 Visits from Shari Lewis and her puppets, including Lamb Chop, were audience favourites.
-There were regularly taped visits to Northern and Southern Ireland, Scotland, England, New Zealand, P.E.I., Newfoundland, New Brunswick, Banff and even Alert – at the tip of Ellesmere Island – the farthest, northerly inhabited base in the world.
+There were regularly taped visits to Ireland, Northern Ireland, Scotland, England, New Zealand, Prince Edward Island, Newfoundland, New Brunswick, Banff and even Alert – at the tip of Ellesmere Island – the farthest, northerly inhabited base in the world.

-"The Irish Rovers Show" ran for 7 years, winning an ACTRA Award for Best Variety Performance.
+The Irish Rovers Show ran for 7 years, winning an ACTRA Award for Best Variety Performance.
 Brothers Will and George Millar co-wrote the majority of their original Irish compositions.
-Producer and Director Ken Gibson and Michael Watt often hosted special effects technicians from L.A. who were learning the new green screen technology, which were used for comedic leprechaun segments featuring Will, George and Jimmy, and is later used in The Mother Goose Video Treasury in 1987.
+Producer and Director Ken Gibson and Michael Watt often hosted special effects technicians from Los Angeles who were learning the new green screen technology, which were used for comedic leprechaun segments featuring Will, George and Jimmy, and is later used in The Mother Goose Video Treasury in 1987.
 The Rovers then continued with another television series on the Global Television Network in conjunction with Ulster Television in Ireland.

 Although most of their music focuses on the band's Irish roots, in the early 1980s The Irish Rovers recorded an unknown novelty Christmas song written by Randy Brooks.
 Record producer Jack Richardson produced The Rovers' album, It Was A Night Like This.
 The single release of "Grandma Got Run Over by a Reindeer" rose to the top 20 in Canada within a week of airplay.
 Exposure of the music on television also added to the popularity of their music.

 In 1980, their crossover hit recording of Tom Paxton's "Wasn't That a Party", which was inspired by the boys' own after-show partying, put them at the top of the charts again.
 In 1981, the group starred in their second Canadian TV series: The Rovers Comedy House, a seven-part CBC series of comedy and boisterous Irish music produced by Ken Gibson.
 For most of the 1980s the band was known as "The Rovers" and followed up hits with songs such as "Chattanoogie Shoe Shine Boy" and "No More Bread and Butter".

-Their third television series, Party with the Rovers, ran from 1984 to 1986 with Jack Richardson as Musical Director and Ken Gibson as Executive Producer.
+Their third television series, Party with the Rovers, ran from 1984 to 1986 with Jack Richardson as musical director and Ken Gibson as Executive Producer.
 The show was set in a traditional pub setting featuring music sessions with the band performing together with Liam Clancy, Tommy Makem, John Allan Cameron, Kenny Rogers, Lonnie Donegan, Andy Gibb, Rita Coolidge, Ronnie Prophet, and many others.
 The series was produced for Global in conjunction with Ulster Television in Ireland, and was syndicated around the world.